 While these questions seem overly dramatic, they are not entirely without merit.
 Many people have legitimate concerns; after all, the prospect of giant corporations buying our data can be disturbing.

 Though people have reservations about targeted marketing, you cannot deny its effectiveness.

 The problem with targeted ads starts when companies don’t implement them correctly.
-Hyper-targeting and over-personalization are what make people concerned about personalized advertising.
+Hyper-targeting and over-personalization are what make people concerned about personalized or targeted advertising.

 Most people might say that they don’t like the idea of corporations using their data to serve them personalized ads.

 Still, they will agree that seeing what you want is better than drowning in the sea of advertisements for irrelevant products.